-- Ministry of Education data found that most primary and secondary students returned to school following the disruption caused by Covid-19 in 2020, but around half of schools were concerned about student attendance when we spoke to them in 2020. - Students were most likely to have reduced their attendance in response to Covid-19 if they attended a low decile school or were in Years 1-2. - Forty percent of those students with reduced attendance following the lockdown did not have concerning attendance patterns prior to Covid-19. - Most of the schools ERO talked to told us that student and whānau anxiety about Covid-19 was the main reason why students were not coming back to school.
+- Ministry of Education data found that most primary and secondary students returned to school following the disruption caused by Covid-19 in 2020, but around half of schools were concerned about student attendance when we spoke to them in 2020. - Students were most likely to have reduced their attendance in response to Covid-19 if they attended a low decile school. - Forty percent of those students with reduced attendance following the lockdown did not have concerning attendance patterns prior to Covid-19.

+Most of the schools ERO talked to told us that student and whānau anxiety about Covid-19 was the main reason why students were not coming back to school.

-Disruption to learning was minimised for most primary students last year
+Disruption to learning was minimised for most secondary students last year